s1abb/SimioUnrealEngineLiveLinkConnector/docs/Architecture.md

 - Supported: 5.1+
 - Tested: 5.3, 5.4, 5.6
 - LiveLink Message Bus Protocol: Stable since UE 4.26
+- Binary installations: Work with deployed DLL (no source required)
 - Note: "The Unreal Live Link Message Bus line protocol doesn't change that often.
 As such, you will find that building the Unreal DLL will work for a number of Unreal versions." - Reference Project

 **.NET Framework:**